stubbscroll/ACM/README.txt

 ACM-solutions!

-this repository contain solutions for problems i've solved at problem solving sites. i will slowly add code for problems i've previously solved.
+this repository contain solutions for problems i've solved at problem solving sites. i'll gradually add code for problems i've solved before the creation of this repository.

 ACM        acm competitions
 CODECHEF   www.codechef.com